By Ellee Sidebottom

 When the pandemic began in 2020, Denham’s partner had to return to the UK — and Denham decided to follow.
 He researched and explored opportunities in the health care field in the UK.
 Due to the shortage of skilled physiotherapists, Denham learned that he could get sponsored for a Visa by an employer to be able to work in the UK.
 He then applied for jobs, was offered a position, and began the work visa process.

 That meant a move to Brighton, England, which Denham made in Summer 2020, where he began working as a first contact practitioner under the National Health Service (NHS).
-But a first contact practitioner is not translatable to any role in the United States and is very different from what his education and work experience prepared him for.

 In his role, he is the first provider that patients see after seeking health care services, which comes with a lot of responsibility.
 He evaluates patients and becomes aware of what he calls “red flags.”
 He requests X-rays, ultrasounds and makes referrals.
 Responsibilities like these require great problem solving, critical thinking, and communication skills, which Denham said CHS helped him foster.
 It has allowed him to thrive in his new role.

-“This expansion of roles and responsibilities was an adjustment but the company I work for is flexible, open to any questions, and has really helped guide me through this process,” Denham said.
+“The company I work for is flexible, open to any questions, and has really helped guide me through this process,” Denham said.

 Since being in England, Denham has also been a part of the COVID-19 vaccination effort, which is run by the National Health Service.
 After the vaccines were approved for administration, first-contact practitioners could go through training to become vaccinators, which Denham did.
 Since then, he has vaccinated over 400 people in London.